UniversityOfHelsinkiCS/mobvita/README.md

 Run `npm run dev` or `docker-compose up` whichever you prefer

-# Production deployment will happen automatically from master branch (TODO)
+# Production deployment will happen automatically from master branch